BenmansourYahia/ProjetFinAnn-e/README.md

-# Goyna Jewelry E-Commerce Platform
+# Elegance Jewels E-Commerce Platform

 A full-stack e-commerce application built with Node.js, React, and MongoDB.